 She says, it would not have helped.

-Now he pulls himself around to look at her, with an effort.
+Now he pulls himself around, with an effort, and stares at her.

 She says, such things happen.

 She says, there is at this moment a rock speeding through the great dark.
-In two hundred years it will streak down through the atmosphere and slam into the earth near the place you call Moscow.
-It will annihilate everything larger than a dog.
+In two hundred years it will streak down through the atmosphere and impact near the place that was Moscow.
+It will turn the air to ash and annihilate everything larger than a dog.

 She says, all things end.